fiaa/bleu/README.md

 # bleu
 Le grand bleu

+## Branchies
+- take-one
+  - By using Django's GenericView with Templates for the blog app
+- take-two
+  - TBD

 ## pre-commit
 You should use the virtualenv, then activate it to execute below commands.
 ```